Skif (anti-tank guided missile): SERDAR

 SERDAR is a stabilized remote controlled weapon station (RCWS).
-The system was developed jointly by the Luch Design Bureau, Turkish company Aselsan Spets, and Techno Export, part of Ukraine’s Ukroboronprom enterprise.
+The system was developed jointly by the Luch Design Bureau, Turkish company Aselsan, and SpetsTechnoExport, part of Ukraine's Ukroboronprom enterprise.
 The system carries two (in some versions four) 130 mm or 152 mm missiles with RK-2S or RK-2M-K tandem-charge HEAT warheads.
 The system is also equipped with 12.7 mm and 7.62 mm caliber machine guns.
 A joint company for the production of Skif missiles was established in Turkey and production began in early 2020.

 Shershen

 Shershen is a Belarusian ATGM based on Skif.
 It also has different types of 130 mm and 152 mm missiles.

 Operational history

 The missile system was used during the pre-2022 Russo-Ukrainian War by Ukrainian forces following first deliveries in 2018.
-However, it gained wider prominence against Russian Army forces during the 2022 Russian invasion of Ukraine beginning in February alongside anti-tank systems provided by NATO countries such as the FGM-148 Javelin (US), NLAW (UK), and Panzerfaust 3 (Germany).
+However, it gained wider prominence against Russian Army forces during the 2022 Russian invasion of Ukraine beginning in February alongside anti-tank systems provided by NATO countries such as the FGM-148 Javelin (US) and NLAW (UK/Sweden).
 On April 5, 2022, Ukrainian forces used the missile system to down a Russian Kamov Ka-52 attack helicopter.
+Although not as advanced as fire and forget systems such as the Javelin, the Stugna-P possesses a few unique advantages over those weapons.
+It possesses a longer range overall, flies significantly faster, and is harder to jam due to its SACLOS laser guidance.
+However, it weighs significantly more than those weapons and cannot be operated by a lone operator.

 As the war has moved to the Donbas and fighting has changed from wooded areas to open plains, the missile has been fitted to light vehicles to make it mobile.
-The Stugna-P is being used in the same way US forces used the TOW missile system in the 1980s and the Gulf War Desert Patrol Vehicle.
-Its increased range gives it an edge over the NLAW and Javelin missiles.
-On 25 April, near Izyum, during one engagement four tanks were destroyed or damaged in 4 minutes by the same Stugna-P operator.
-The Skif missile also costs some three times less than the Javelin missile.
+The Skif is being used in the same way US forces used the TOW missile system in the 1980s and the Gulf War Desert Patrol Vehicle.
+On 25 April, near Izyum, during one engagement four tanks were destroyed or damaged in 4 minutes by the same Skif operator.

 Many of the missiles were to be exported to Middle Eastern countries.
 However, upon the outbreak of war these export models were used by Ukrainian soldiers.

 According to Ukrainian soldiers, one missile has hit a Russian tank at 5,300 meters (300 m beyond the nominal maximum range of 5 km).